wajidalikhan/NAAnaFW/README.md

 python new_singletop.py --t3batch -f trees/mc/renamed/ -P ST,TT,VJ,VV -S 10

-# this launches the analysis on batch queues at Cern by splitting it in groups of 10 root files.
+This launches the analysis on batch queues at Cern by splitting it in groups of 10 root files.
 Other options for launching the analysis are are:

 -- The "t3se" option will run it interactively on t3 Storage Element